scepticalcat/Toy-Robot/README.md

 This will announce the current position and facing; `X`,`Y` and `F` of the robot.

 ## Installation
+### Docker
+- `docker build . --tag no5`

+### Native
+- Ensure that Ruby ~> 3.2.0 is installed
+- Run `bundle install`

 ## Running the Simulation
+### Docker
+- `docker run -ti -v ${PWD}:/No5 --rm --name no5 no5 run`

+### Native
+- `./bin/run`

 ## Running tests
+### Docker
+- `docker run -v ${PWD}:/No5 --rm --name no5 no5 quality`

+### Native
+- `./bin/quality`

+Alternatively you can run the quality steps manually:
+- `rspec`
+- `rubocop`

+## Limitations
+Caveat, this was developed on a Windows machine and as such while the "native" or non-containerized installation and execution instructions are included, they have *not* been verified due to the nature of developing with Ruby on a Windows system and are there primarily as indicative documentation only.

+Ordinarily I would leverage the I18N gem to remove hardcoded strings where practical.
+This makes testing more robust as I18N can be stubbed, allowing tests to ignore irrelevant copy changes, but more importantly it provides a standardised, predictable place for output strings to be stored.

+I'm not sold on the command parser and the necessity of having to instantiate the commands as I would expect them to be static, but I wanted a somewhat self expanding interface and couldn't find a cleaner way of pre-applying the parsed arguments without forcing an outside class to bear resposibility for them.

+To that end, including sufficient meta data within the commands themselves to allow the help text to be dynamically built is also an extention I would like to have made.

+There are examples where a shared example group could have been used to reduce duplication, especially within the commands.